Kill Tech Regret With Kick-Ass Client Service and Best-of-Breed Software

 This leaves clients with a platform that just isn’t delivering.
 Their technology solution has created a new set of pain points, leaving them with technology regret (and not too happy with you as their consultant).

-Option 3: Pairing the right benefits technology with the right technology partner
+Option 3: Pairing the right benefits tech with the right technology partner

 Progressive benefit consultants are choosing a different path: partnering with a technology firm that can provide the right software solutions for their clients along with full technology service and support.